 All students attend a nightly series of readings, lectures, panel discussions, publishing forums, literary walking tours, and special events.
-Visiting writers and editors in 2015 include Thomas Beller, Tina Chang, Anna Godbersen, Emily Gould, Rachel Eliza Griffiths, Nicole Haroutunian, Matthea Harvey, Mira Jacob, Saeed Jones, A. Van Jordan, Etgar Keret, Aaron Petrovich, and Matvei Yankelevich.
+Recent visiting writers and editors include Thomas Beller, Tina Chang, Lydia Davis, Anna Godbersen, Emily Gould, Rachel Eliza Griffiths, Nicole Haroutunian, Chad Harbach, Matthea Harvey, Adam Haslett, Amy Hempel, A. M. Homes, Mira Jacob, Major Jackson, Saeed Jones, Karl Ove Knausgaard, A. Van Jordan, Etgar Keret, Sam Lipsyte, Eileen Myles, Ed Park, Patrick Rosal, Dani Shapiro, Brando Skyhorse, Emma Straub, Wells Tower, Rebecca Wolff, and Matvei Yankelevich.

 |Cris Beam (Creative Nonfiction Workshop) is an author and professor in New York City.
 She is the author of Transparent (Harcourt 2007), a nonfiction book that covers seven years in the lives of four transgender teenagers, which won the Lambda Literary Award for best transgender book in 2008, and was a Stonewall Honor book.
 Her young adult novel, I am J, was released by Little, Brown in March 2011, and was named a Kirkus Best Book and Library Guild Selection of 2011, and is the first book with a transgender character to be placed on the state of California's recommended reading list for public high schools.
 Her memoir, Mother, Stranger was published by The Atavist in 2012 and quickly reached the top ten on Kindle Singles.
 Her most recent book, To the End of June: The Intimate Life of American Foster Care, was released by Houghton Mifflin-Harcourt in August 2013.
 She's currently working on a novel.
 Cris teaches creative writing at Columbia University, New York University, and Bayview Women's Correctional Facility.
 She has an MFA in creative nonfiction from Columbia University and has received fellowships from the Point Foundation, the MacDowell Colony, and the Corporation of Yaddo.|